Search Filters

 How Glenohumeral Stability Is Affected by Concavity, Chondral Integrity, Bony Defects, and Bone Block Reconstructions of the Glenoid

-Jens Wermers, MD, GERMANY Benedikt Schliemann, MD, GERMANY Michael J. Raschke, MD, Prof., GERMANY Philipp Michel, MD, GERMANY Lukas F. Heilmann, MD, GERMANY Felix Dyrna, MD, GERMANY Julia Sußiek, , GERMANY Andre Frank, MSc, GERMANY J. Christoph Katthagen, MD, GERMANY
+Jens Wermers, Prof., GERMANY Benedikt Schliemann, MD, GERMANY Michael J. Raschke, MD, Prof., GERMANY Philipp Michel, MD, GERMANY Lukas F. Heilmann, MD, GERMANY Felix Dyrna, MD, GERMANY Julia Sußiek, , GERMANY Andre Frank, MSc, GERMANY J. Christoph Katthagen, MD, GERMANY

 University Hospital Muenster, Department of Trauma, Hand and Reconstructive Surgery, Muenster, NRW, GERMANY